How to File a Bad Faith Insurance Claim in Houma

 Payment and Adjustment of Claims

 Under LSA Revised Statutes 22:1892 insurers are required to pay the amount of any claim due any insured within thirty days after receipt of satisfactory proofs of loss from the insured.
-Failure to make such payment within thirty days after receipt of such satisfactory written proofs and demand therefor when such failure is found to be arbitrary, capricious, or without probable cause, shall subject the insurer to a penalty, in addition to the amount of the loss, of fifty percent damages on the amount found to be due from the insurer to the insured, or one thousand dollars, whichever is greater.
+Failure to make such payment within thirty days after receipt of such satisfactory written proofs and demand therefore when such failure is found to be arbitrary, capricious, or without probable cause, shall subject the insurer to a penalty, in addition to the amount of the loss, of fifty percent damages on the amount found to be due from the insurer to the insured, or one thousand dollars, whichever is greater.
 In the event a partial payment or tender has been made, fifty percent of the difference between the amount paid or tendered and the amount found to be due is owed.
 In addition, reasonable attorney fees and costs may be awarded.

 Bad Faith Statute